ajeetraina/dhi-sample-demos/rust/guides/rust.md

 - **Efficient development**: Dev variants provide comprehensive Rust toolchain when needed

 **Advanced debugging capabilities**: Docker Debug provides comprehensive debugging tools through an ephemeral, secure layer that doesn't compromise the runtime container's security posture.

-## Image variants

-Docker Hardened Images come in different variants depending on their intended use:

-### Runtime variants
-Designed to run your application in production.
-These images are intended to be used either directly or as the FROM image in the final stage of a multi-stage build.
-These images typically:

-- Run as the nonroot user
-- Do not include a shell or package manager
-- Contain only the minimal set of libraries needed to run the app
-- **For Rust**: Often use `dhi-static` for compiled binaries with minimal dependencies

-### Build-time variants
-Typically include `dev` in the variant name and are intended for use in the first stage of a multi-stage Dockerfile.
-These images typically:

-- Run as the root user
-- Include a shell and package manager
-- Include the complete Rust toolchain (rustc, cargo, etc.)
-- Are used to build or compile applications

 ## Migrate to a Docker Hardened Image